Skip to main content

 The following functionality is considered experimental and subject to change.

 Chainloop allows you to gather optional runner context information and add it to your workflow contract.
 This information will include the basic information about your CI/CD environment.
-The experimental platform plugin enables Chainloop CLI to automatically gather more detailed runner context by collecting repository security configuration data directly from your CI/CD environment.
+The Chainloop CLI Enterprise Edition (CLI EE) enables automatic gathering of detailed runner context by collecting repository security configuration data directly from your CI/CD environment.
 This feature captures:

 • Branch protection settings: required status checks, push restrictions, review dismissal policies, and admin enforcement rules